-Beginning in Vietnam’s elegant capital Hanoi and finishing in bustling, vibrant Ho Chi Minh City (still Saigon to most of its residents) our tour includes no less than 7 of the country’s UNESCO World Heritage Sites: Phong Nha – Ke Bang National Park with its awe-inspiring karst scenery – including what’s claimed to be the world’s largest cave; the old imperial capital of Hue, charming Hoi An, contemporary capital Hanoi, the dramatic vistas of famous Halong and lesser-known Bai Tu Long Bays, Trang An’s lesser-known ‘Halong in the Rice Fields’ landscapes as well as the myriad waterways and islands of the picturesque Mekong Delta.
+Beginning in Vietnam’s elegant, modern-day capital Hanoi and finishing in bustling, vibrant Ho Chi Minh City (still Saigon to most of its residents) our tour includes no less than 7 of the country’s UNESCO World Heritage-listed sites including Phong Nha – Ke Bang National Park with its awe-inspiring karst scenery – home to what’s claimed to be the world’s largest cave; the old imperial capital of Hue, charming Hoi An, contemporary capital Hanoi, the dramatic vistas of famous Halong and lesser-known Bai Tu Long Bays, Trang An’s lesser-known ‘Halong in the Rice Fields’ landscapes as well as the myriad waterways and islands of the picturesque Mekong Delta.

-Discover the country’s past and present: ruined temples of the Cham Empire, glorious pagodas and royal tombs of the Nguyen Dynasty, the more recent, tragic sites of the Vietnam War and the friendly people, exotic cuisine, fantastic landscapes and exciting cities of Hanoi and Saigon.
+Discover the country’s past and present: ruined temples of the Cham Empire, glorious pagodas and royal tombs of the Nguyen Dynasty, the more recent, tragic sites of the Vietnam War, the very friendly people, its justifiably renowned cuisine, fantastic landscapes and exciting cities of Hanoi and Saigon.

-Conversely, for those with a bit more time, optional extensions include a pre-tour visit to Sapa hill station and the far north where you can discover the majestic mountain scenery and myriad colourful hill-tribe groups of the far north or beach and island extensions to Mui Ne or Phu Quoc.
+Conversely, for those with a bit more time, optional extensions include a pre-tour, 4-day visit to Sapa hill station and the far north where you can discover the majestic mountain scenery and myriad colourful hill-tribe groups of the Tonkinese Alps or relaxing beach and island extensions to Mui Ne or Phu Quoc.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Hanoi - arrival and time to explore

 Your tour begins with a check-in to a downtown hotel in the heart of Hanoi’s Old Quarter.
 Afternoon at leisure to relax or explore the area with an optional trip to see the unique water-puppet show before a local-style, welcome dinner introduces you to the country’s sumptuous cuisine.